Sapient-Predictive-Analytics/dataportal/backtesting/backtesting.md

-# Introduction to Backtesting Trading Strategies with Python open source library Zipline
+# Introduction to Backtesting Trading Strategies with Python open source libraries Backtrader and Zipline

 Backtesting is a crucial step in developing and validating trading strategies.
 It allows traders and investors to simulate how their strategies would have performed in the past using historical data.
 This process helps in identifying potential flaws and strengths in the strategy before risking real money.
 With the rise of algorithmic trading, backtesting has become indispensable for traders who want to ensure their strategies are robust and profitable.

-In this guide, we will explore the fundamentals of backtesting, particularly focusing on using the Python Zipline library.
+In this guide, we will explore the fundamentals of backtesting, particularly focusing on using Backtrader and Zipline.
 Although our primary interest is in investing in Cardano native tokens, the principles discussed here apply to any tradable asset and can be tested in more liquid markets like ADA/USD where an investment edge is less likely but more data and much lower cost of trading and slippage exist to validate our setup and tools.
+Following from our [casestudy](https://github.com/Sapient-Predictive-Analytics/dataportal/tree/main/casestudy) we use World Mobile Token WMT data where possible.

-Getting started with Zipline for backtesting can be challenging due to its dependencies and outdated or community maintained documentation.
-We try to cover several options and local environment and container usage to provide an easy to follow step-by-step guide to set up Zipline and run a simple backtest using our own native token [CSV timeseries](https://github.com/Sapient-Predictive-Analytics/dataportal/tree/main/tokens) data.
+Getting started is easiest with Backtrader which is the simpler of the two libraries and because it started out as an open source project, is less dependent on external support or APIs.
+Backtesting can be challenging due to its dependencies and outdated or community maintained documentation, as the investment community has an obvious interest to not level the playing field.
+We try to cover several options and local environment and container usage to provide an easy to follow step-by-step guide to set up and run a simple backtest using our own native token [CSV timeseries](https://github.com/Sapient-Predictive-Analytics/dataportal/tree/main/tokens) data.

 Let's start with the most obvious question.